ldatb/ataides-website/hugo/content/contact.md

 layout: contact
 ---

-We operate with discretion, clarity, and purpose.
+We operate with neutrality, discretion, and institutional clarity.

-If you are exploring improvements in cloud architecture, compliance, or security - or would like to schedule a confidential consultation - we invite you to reach out.
+If your organization is evaluating improvements in cloud architecture, security posture, or regulatory alignment, Ataides offers confidential, high-trust engagements with global reach.

-We serve clients globally.
 Meetings are scheduled based on mutual availability, typically within the following windows (UTC-3):

 | Day       | Availability     |
 | --------- | ---------------- |